jlbradley1844/jlbradley1844.github.io/_drafts/the-unchristian-secret-behind-antiliberalism.md

 religion, which is seen as far more authentically "Western".
 But here, too, you have an even more significant problem - what do you do about Jews?
-Who, however much you may pretend otherwise, have no interest in becoming more Christian, or complying with blue laws, prohibitions on abortion and divorce, and social conformance a host of other conservative issues?
+Who, however much you may pretend otherwise, have no interest in becoming more Christian, or complying with blue laws, prohibitions on abortion and divorce, or feign social conformance on a host of other conservative issues?
 Indulge the Jews and you appease many Jewish conservatives and, hopefully, purge charges of anti-semitism from opponents of conservatism, But doing so creates an obvious intellectual loophole in your